davidande/AUTO-DEFRAG-AND-OPTIMIZE-UPD/README.md

 - Exclude some VHDX not needed (variable)

-- Check the fragmented level of each VHDX

-- Mount, defrag and optimize if fragmented leveil is high (variable)
+- Mount, Defrag and Optimize if fragmented level is high (variable)